 Yoyo Chinese Alternatives

-Chinese is not something you can learn casually, and it’s not something you can pick up just by just watching Chinese TV.
+Chinese is indeed a challenging language, and it’s not something you can pick up just by passively watching Chinese TV.
 It requires dedication, commitment, and a lot of memorization.

 ChineseClass101 Is Our Favorite Alternative